saif031197/US-Traffic-accidents/README.md

-# Prediction of Severity of traffic accidents in the US
+# Prediction of severity of traffic accidents in the US

 Spring 2020 Knowledge Based Systems Final project
 # Project Site